VseDorskiy/Data-Engineer/README.md

 - ERM-Schema
 Complete entity-relationship diagram showing all participants and relationships.

-- Projectpräsentation.pdf
+- Project_Presentation.pdf
 Explains scope, objectives, modelling decisions, ETL workflow, warehouse structure, data quality checks, and recommended next development steps.

 Usage Notes
 - SQL queries can be run directly from Zoo.sqbpro file.
-- ETL can be reproduced by executing Python scripts inside Python_Programms.
+- ETL can be reproduced by executing Python scripts inside Python_Programs (please check that all the csv files and Zoo.db are placed in "C:\Source_data\").
 - Warehouse inspection can be done using DB Browser for SQLite or any compatible SQL tool.